olutosin007/ezihub/docs/02-policies-regulatory/01-privacy-policy.md

 ## 5) How we use data
 - Respond to enquiries and provide requested information
-- Manage the waitlist and send relevant updates about EziHub
+- Manage the waitlist and send relevant updates about ézíhub
 - Send newsletters and product announcements (with consent where required)
 - Maintain security, prevent fraud or abuse, and troubleshoot issues
 - Analyse and improve our website and communications